filecoin-project/filecoin-docs/content/en/nodes/node-providers/glif/index.md

 toc: true
 ---

 The Glif Node RPC API is a publicly hosted Lotus endpoint that supports JSON-RPC POST requests against the Lotus API.
-The Glif Nodes RPC API provides both a standard endpoint and a web socket endpoint.
+The Glif Nodes RPC API provides both a standard endpoint and a WebSocket endpoint.
 For further information, see the [official endpoint page](https://api.hyperspace.node.glif.io/rpc/v1).

 ## HTTP endpoints